ValentinaAng/Sentiment-Analysis-NLP/README.md

 Initially, I will develop a model without using pre-trained models, employing `GloVe (Global Vectors for Word Representation) embeddings in combination with logistic regression`.
 This approach will provide a baseline for understanding how well traditional text vectorization techniques and a simple classifier perform on this task.

-In the second part of the project, I will leverage a pre-trained model, specifically `BERT (Bidirectional Encoder Representations from Transformers)`, to perform sentiment analysis.
-Using BERT, I aim to improve the model's performance by taking advantage of its deep contextual understanding of language, which is expected to capture nuanced sentiment information more effectively than traditional methods.
+In the second phase of the project, I plan to utilize a pre-trained model, specifically `BERT` (Bidirectional Encoder Representations from Transformers), for sentiment analysis.
+By leveraging BERT's deep contextual understanding of language, I aim to enhance the model's performance in capturing nuanced sentiment information more effectively than traditional methods.
+Given the small size of my dataset, I will use `DistilBERT`, a lighter and faster version of BERT, to optimize the analysis.

 ## About Dataset: